Making the study programs at Fulda University more flexible

 At a glance

-Topics: Flexible studying, sustainable studying, individual course of study, pilot study programs and projects, cross-course transfer, university-wide project week
+Topics: Flexible studying, sustainable studying, individual study plan, pilot study programs and projects, cross-program transfer, university-wide project week

-Profile areas: Quality of life and health ( Department of Health Sciences , Department of Ecotrophology ), International Affairs ( Department of Social Affairs , Department of Economics , Department of Social and Cultural Sciences ), Business and Technology ( Department of Economics , Department of Applied Computer Science ), Campus University ( University-wide project week , Department of Social and Cultural Sciences). , Department of Economics )
+Areas of specialization: Quality of life and health (Department of Health Sciences, Department of Nutritional Sciences), International (Department of Social Work, Department of Economics, Department of Social and Cultural Sciences, of Food Technology, Department of Social and Cultural Sciences & Applied Computer Science), Business and Technology (Department of Economics, Department of Applied Computer Science, Department of Applied Computer Science & Social and Cultural Sciences), Campus University (University-wide project week, Department of Social and Cultural Sciences, Department of Economics)

 Location: Fulda University